canonical/rockcraft/docs/tutorial/django.rst

 Cleanup
 ~~~~~~~

-Now you have a fully functional rock for you Django application!
+Now we have a fully functional rock for you Django application!
 This concludes
-the first part of this tutorial, so you can stop the container and remove the
+the first part of this tutorial, so we can stop the container and remove the
 respective image for now:

 .. literalinclude:: code/django/task.yaml